What is a Product Backlog in Agile

 Effective Agile project management involves strategic practices like ruthless prioritization and user-centric approaches, aligning with the overarching Agile framework.
 Distinguishing it from the Sprint Backlog, which hones in on short-term goals during a specific sprint, the Product Backlog serves as the compass for long-term planning.

-For individuals seeking to enhance their understanding of Agile project management, the Invensis Learning Agile Project Management Certification Courses serve as a valuable resource.
+For individuals seeking to enhance their understanding of Agile project management, the Invensis Learning Agile Project Certification Courses serve as a valuable resource.

 Previous articleAgile Epic vs Feature: What are the Differences?